 At Lime Tree Primary, the health and safety of all children is of paramount importance.
-Parents send their children to school each day with the expectation that school provides a secure environment in which their children can flourish.
-Lime Tree Primary ensures that this expectation becomes reality.
-To do this, a wide range of measures are in place.
-These include the arrangements set out in policies for safeguarding and child protection; anti-bullying; online safety; and preventing radicalisation.
+Parents expect school to be a safe environment in which their children can flourish.
+We ensure that this expectation becomes reality.
+To do this, a wide range of measures are in place including policies for:

-If you have a concern but are not able to speak in person to any of the Safeguarding Leads (see below), please telephone the School Office on 020 8390 9544 or email email@example.com.
+Please speak to one of our Safeguarding Leads (see below) about your worry.
+If this is not possible, please call the School Office on 020 8390 9544 or email firstname.lastname@example.org.

 As a school, we teach e-safety and give children the necessary information they need to stay safe online and to act responsibly in such virtual communities.
 Parents and care-givers also have a vital role in helping prepare their children to go online before they start to use social media platforms, as well as monitoring responsible use of these on a regular basis.
 Together you can look at the key things they need to know about staying safe online, critical thinking,. and the safety settings available.

 Below is a guide to to help you set parental safeguards on your child's devices.
 Information about popular media platforms and age restrictions can be found on the NSPCC website.

 The government has launched a campaign called 'Together we can tackle child abuse'.
 The resources, aimed at everyone in the community, could be used with parents and include four very short videos explaining physical abuse, emotional abuse, sexual abuse, neglect and online abuse.

 The simple mnemonic, ABC, is used to remind people that they should look out for changes in appearance, behaviour or communication.
 The webpage has a search engine to find out where to report abuse.

 Marc Lowery - Assistant Head

 Helen Broers - Assistant Head